The critical evaluation of source materials and identification and use of different types of sources plays an important role in studies and research.

-When you use publications as source materials, consider the following:
+When you use source materials, consider the following:

-Peer review is thought to guarantee the quality of an article.
-You can refine your search in many databases so that the search result includes only peer reviewed articles.
-The used terms are e.g. scholarly, peer reviewed, research article, review article.
+Peer review is generally thought to be a guarantee for a high quality article.
+You can filter your search results in many databases to only include peer reviewed articles.
+Some terms used in databases are: scholarly / scientific / peer reviewed research article / review article.

 Primary sources or original sources provide new information and give direct evidence on a topic.
 Primary sources include for example research articles and dissertations, where authors report their own research and its findings.

-Use primary sources whenever possible.
 Secondary sources include analysis and interpretation, and the contents of the primary source may become distorted.
-This does mean secondary sources are automatically unusable, but you should consider their usability along with other criteria.
-You may use for example a literature review published in a scholarly journal, where they draw together a number of research findings to summarize current knowledge on a topic.
-You can also use an article where the author summarizes the findings in his or hers dissertation.
-In contrast, you cannot use a newspaper article on a new research finding, but should seek out the original research.
+This does not mean secondary sources are automatically unusable, but you should consider their usability along with other criteria.
+You may use for example a review articles published in a scholarly journal, where they draw together a number of research findings to summarise current knowledge on a topic.
+You can also use an article where the author summarises the findings in their dissertation.
+In contrast, you should not use a newspaper article on a new research finding, but seek out the original research and use it directly.

 The rapid development of the digital online environment has changed the way we search, analyse, use, and share information.
 Digital information literacy is the ability to access, manage, understand, integrate, communicate, evaluate, create, and disseminate information safely and appropriately through digital technologies.
 Digital information literacy highlights the importance of critical thinking and the ability to make informed assessments of all the information we find and use.